What Is Serotonin Syndrome?

 Serotonin Syndrome Prevention

-Be sure your doctor knows about all the medications and supplements you take and any reactions you have, especially if you get prescriptions from more than one place.
+Be sure your doctor knows about all the prescription medications, over-the-counter drugs, supplements, herbs, and illegal drugs you take and any reactions you have, especially if you get prescriptions from more than one place.

 If you use more than one drug that affects your serotonin levels, know the symptoms of serotonin syndrome so you can watch for them.